TAGGED AS: Horror, movies, scary movies, thriller

-After a romantic evening in their secluded lakehouse, Emma awakens handcuffed to her dead husband.
-Trapped and isolated in the...
+After a romantic evening in their secluded lake house, Emma (Megan Fox) awakens handcuffed to her dead husband.
+Trapped and...
 [More]

 Critics Consensus: Occasionally uneven but bold and viscerally effective, Censor marks a bloody good step forward for British horror.

 Film censor Enid takes pride in her meticulous work, guarding unsuspecting audiences from the deleterious effects of watching the gore-filled...
 [More]